thompson-tomo/doctoc/README.md

 Running doctoc will insert the toc at that location.

+### Configuring logging level

+Use the `--loglevel` option to configure the log levelused; e.g., `doctoc --loglevel warn .`

+By default,

+- LogLevel is set to info.

+Supported values are in order from lowest to highest,

+- trace
+- debug
+- info
+- warn
+- error

 ### Specifying a custom TOC title

 Use the `--title` option to specify a (Markdown-formatted) custom TOC title; e.g., `doctoc --title '**Contents**' .` From then on, you can simply run `doctoc <file>` and doctoc will keep the title you specified.